m-shimizu/p3at_for_ros_with_modelsdf/README.md

 ## How to get an experience with a thermal camera
 You need 2 terminals for spawning a robot and controlling the robot.

-## How to get an experience with a thermal camera
-You need 2 terminals for spawning a robot and controlling the robot.

     Terminal 1(To spawn a robot):

     $ cd p3at_for_ros_with_modelsdf